JohnMurga/atom-workaronds/README.md

 # John's Atom Workarounds

-This plugin fixes issues that I know about in Atom.
+This plugin fixes issues that I know about in the Atom editor.

-I enjoy using it, but could not live with the issues.
+I enjoy using it, but could not live with the issues when working on my code.

 Currently the main issues fixed by this plugin are :